Leonard Darwin: Biography

 Some years before, Fisher had resigned from the Royal Statistical Society after a disagreement.
 Darwin regretted this and engineered Fisher's re-entry by making him a gift of a life-time subscription.
 Fisher's 1930 book The Genetical Theory of Natural Selection is dedicated to Darwin.
 After Darwin's death in 1943 at the age of 93, Fisher wrote to Darwin's niece, Margaret Keynes, "My very dear friend Leonard Darwin... was surely the kindest and wisest man I ever knew."

 Darwin retired to Cripps Corner at Forest Row, East Sussex in 1921, with his second wife Charlotte Mildred Massingberd (died 1940), and lived there until his death in 1943.
 He and Charlotte were buried at Forest Row Cemetery.
 Leonard Darwin was the last surviving child of Charles Darwin.

+In popular culture

+Darwin was portrayed by Derek Ensor in the 1985 Central Television serial The Last Place on Earth, in his capacity as President of the RGS at the beginning of the Terra Nova Expedition.